 Accountability is important.
 Group members are much more likely to sell if they know you’re monitoring their progress.
 We make it possible for you to log into your portal to see who’s sold and how much.
 This instantaneous feedback gives you the opportunity to check in with your sellers.

 You can then make corrective measures before it’s too late.
 This is one advantage online selling has over in person brochure sales.
 With a catalog sale, you don’t know how well everyone does until after they turn in their order forms.

 And tracking sales gives you the opportunity to encourage and praise their efforts.

-You may think it’s enough to email students their sales information.
+You may think it’s enough to email participants their sales information.
 This may not be as effective because it’s less personal and engaging.
 Many schools use online portals as a way to communicate with their parents.
 This can help you announce and promote your school fundraiser.

-If you’re a smaller group, consider meeting on a platform like Zoom to kick off your sale.
+If you’re a smaller group, consider meeting on a platform like Zoom to kickoff your sale.
 You can better communicate your purpose and your group will feel a greater sense of unity.